-ECO input (MCB - required): The ECO (energy cut off) is a hilimit switch located inside the outlet probe.
+Manual Reset High Limit (MCB - required): The MRHL or manual reset high limit is a hi-limit switch located inside the outlet probe.
 It is a normally closed switch that opens if the probe is exposed to a temperature higher than the trip point.
 Once tripped, the control system needs to be manually reset.

-Thermostat input (MCB - optional): This input is set up to work with an externally connected thermostat that provides a contact closure.
+Thermostat input or Enable/Disable (MCB - optional): This input is set up to work with an externally connected thermostat that provides a contact closure.
 If this input is closed and everything else is in the proper state, a "call for heat" condition will be initiated.
 These leads should be shorted together when a thermostat is not being used.
 If it is desired that the thermostat control the temperature of the boiler, the operating setpoint of the system should be set higher than the temperature that the thermostat is controlling.
 This will allow the thermostat to control the boiler.
 When the thermostat closes, a call for heat will be generated until the thermostat determines that the required temperature has been reached.